Plant Habitat, not Invasive Plants!

 - For your typical small lot, once you’ve identified plants in your yard…

-- Participate in Rouge Rescue or other volunteer events to learn effective control methods
+- Participate in Restoration Events or other volunteer events to learn effective control methods

 - For larger, rural lots, take the time to develop (or hire a consultant to develop) a restoration plan.
 If that plan includes invasive species control efforts, make sure that the plan provides realistic steps for long-term success, including recommendations for how to promote beneficial species to grow in place of the invasive species removed.